 Prerequisite: Japanese 2 with a satisfactory grade or equivalent.

-Continues the study of grammar and vocabulary building for conversational fluency and written composition.
-Begins the study of short narrative writings.
+Students continue to study the intermediate level of grammar and vocabulary building for conversational fluency and written composition.
+Begins the study of short narrative writing.

-JAPANESE 4 Intermediate Japanese II 5 UNITS - (UC: CSU) Lecture 5 hours.
-Laboratory 1 hour.
+JAPANESE 4 Intermediate Japanese II 5 UNITS - (UC: CSU)

 Prerequisite: Japanese 3 with a satisfactory grade or equivalent.

-Completes the study of fundamental grammar and provides additional training in grammar, written composition, and the use of idioms.
+Students complete the study of fundamental grammar and provides additional training in grammar, written composition, and use of idioms.
 Greater emphasis is placed on the knowledge and use of Kanji.
 Continues the reading of short narrative stories.

+JAPANESE 8

-JAPANESE 8 Conversational Japanese 2 UNITS - (RPT 3) (UC: CSU)
+Elementary Conversational Japanese 2 UNITS - (UC: CSU)